davidgfitzgerald/time-tracker/dev/log.md

 I will have to manually set up the tailscale subnet router again but that's not the end of the world.

+Ok, the infrastructure is now good again.
+Now I am trying to dockerise the app so that I can push it up to ECR and run it on an EC2 instance.

 ## Sun 8th Dec

 Great!